 If you’re looking to sell your home ” and really fast for that matter, some few quick, inexpensive changes to your home’s exterior could help make the selling process easier for you.
 An appealing landscape or attractive entryway can make or break your house sale.
 If your home lacks curb appeal, many potential buyers will reject it at first sight or even try to lowball you on the price.

-The way your house looks from the street “well-maintained and attractively landscaped” can add several thousand dollars to its value and cut on the time it takes to sell.
+If you started a house flipping business or enjoy sprucing up homes for fun–the way a house looks from the street–”well-maintained and attractively landscaped”–can add several thousand dollars to its value and cut on the time it takes to sell.
 But which curb appeal pump up curb appeal most?
 Here are the top 6 curb appeal to get your home sold fast.

 1. Freshen the Paint Job on Your Front Door

 The first thing on your to-do list should be the front entrance of your home.
 A front door that stands out of the rest of the house could get anyone’s attention and thus should be used to greet any prospective buyers.
 Besides being the easiest way to give your house some instant curb appeal, there are numerous color options for you to choose from.
 For instance, a deep red color gives your house the impression of a gutsy, welcoming and joyful atmosphere.
 Bright yellow on the other hand adds some sophistication and elegance to your house, and the options are endless.

 2. Make the House Numbers Big and Bold